User Reviews for Naproxen

+I have had very big problems.
+Been taking Norco and muscle relaxers.
+I stopped taking the Norcos..didn't help!
 I went to the ER and was given naproxen and soma.
 Thank you.
 After two 500mg pills and 1 day of taking them, I can move.
 No pain in my hip and I can work.

 |24 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 At first I took Ibuprofen but that does nothing for Sciatica.
 I went to the doctor because I could not walk and our physician said that Ibuprofen doesn't work for this, Naproxen does.
 So about 500 mg and wow, it's fantastic.
 Take it with buttermilk, yogurt, or a yogurt drink to keep your stomach in good shape.

 |47 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 Review by Leon Saper (taken for 10 years or more):